bartosian/sui-terraform-modules/walrus/datadog/README.md

 - [**dashboards**](./dashboards/): This subdirectory contains Terraform modules tailored for creating and managing Datadog dashboards specifically configured to visualize critical data and insights related to the Walrus network and its components.

-- [**monitors**](./monitors/): Inside this subdirectory, you'll discover Terraform modules designed to facilitate the setup and management of Datadog monitors.
-These monitors play a crucial role in proactively detecting and alerting on performance issues and anomalies within the Walrus network.

 Feel free to navigate to the subdirectory that aligns with your specific monitoring needs.
 Each subdirectory's README provides detailed information on how to use the corresponding Terraform modules, along with configuration options and best practices.

 Choose the module that suits your requirements and leverage the power of Datadog for monitoring and ensuring the performance and reliability of the Walrus network.